wyuinche/mitum-js-util/README.md

 * Use only one document type, 'blocksign' document for 'mitum blocksign'.
 * Use four document types, 'user, 'land', 'vote', and 'history' for 'mitum blockcity'.

+Finally, 'mitum-js-util' provides four operations of 'mitum-feefi'.

+* `Pool-Register` registers a pool to the contract account.
+* `Pool-Policy-Updater` updates 'policy' of the pool in the contract account.
+* `Pool-Deposits` deposits amounts to pool.
+* `Pool-Withdraw` withdraws amounts from pool.

 ### Generator